d4rkr00t/evo/README.md

 ## DONE

+- [x] Throw an error when not in an EVO project
 - [x] Fail when not in `evo` project
 - [x] Cache only outputs of the target
 - [x] Get rid of `cacheOutputs`